dannyjtaylor/SlashGather-Discord-Bot/SETUP.md

 - And your connection string is: `mongodb+srv://<username>:<password>@cluster0.abc123.mongodb.net/?retryWrites=true&w=majority`
 - Your final URI should be: `mongodb+srv://myuser:mypass123@cluster0.abc123.mongodb.net/?retryWrites=true&w=majority`

-### Step 4: Choose a Database Name
+### Step 4: Choose Database Names
-- You can use any name you want (e.g., `slashgather`, `gatherbot`, `mybot`)
+- Use the same cluster for both environments to stay on the free tier
+- Create two logical databases, for example:
+  - `gatherdb` (production data)
+  - `gatherdbdev` (development/testing data)
-- MongoDB will automatically create the database when you first write data to it
+- Atlas creates the database automatically when the bot writes to it
-- The database name is just an identifier - it doesn't need to exist yet

 ## Creating Your .env File